jameshughes89/cs102/src/site/topics/iterators/iterators.rst

 =========

 * Java provides a common uniform way to iterate over *things*
-* Iterators are objects that allow *iterating* over a collection, one element at a time
+* Iterators are objects that allow *iterating* over something one element at a time

     * Get each element in an array
     * Get each element from a ``Bag``